-- 1. A forest school first aid qualification and/or experience as shown in Appendix 5 - 2.
-A first aid at work qualification/medical registration as shown in Appendix 3 - 3.
-An acceptable assessing qualification as shown in Appendix 4 or attendance at First Aid Assessor CPD Training with an Awarding Organisation/Body - 4.
+- 1. A first aid at work qualification/medical registration as shown in Appendix 3 - 2.
+An acceptable assessing qualification as shown in Appendix 4 or attendance at First Aid Assessor CPD Training with an Awarding Organisation/Body - 3.
 An acceptable log/record of assessing first aid as shown in Appendix 4